 We become a trusted firm by observing the social norm and make a contribution to a society through social and cultural activities.

-All SKC employees take the SKMS as the basis of corporate governance and create values for the related parties such as clients, employees and shareholders to play key roles for the betterment of society and economic development and make a contribution to the happiness of humankind.
+All SKC employees take the SKMS as the basis of corporate governance and create values for related parties such as clients, employees and shareholders to play key roles for the betterment of society and economic development, and make a contribution to the happiness of humankind.

-For fair and transparent business management, we enact the code of conduct and practice guide as the criteria for business management behavior and value judgment.
+For fair and transparent business management, we have enacted the code of conduct and practice guide as the criteria for business management behavior and value judgment.

-『We gain trust from our clients through client satisfaction management and grow together with them.』
+『We gain the trust from our clients through client satisfaction management and grow together with them.』

-- We respect our clients’ diverse opinions and have them reflected on our business management.
+- We respect our clients’ diverse opinions and have them reflected on our business management practices.